Liverpool city centre: Liverpool local plan

-Local Government
+Local government

 Another definition of Liverpool city centre can be found in local government.

-At the 2023 United Kingdom local elections, a radical redesign of Liverpool's city map took place which included changes to the city's ward boundaries, the creation of new ward areas and a reduction in the overall number of elected city councillors.
+In time for the 2023 United Kingdom local elections, a redesign of Liverpool's electoral map took place which included changes to the city's ward boundaries, the creation of new ward areas and a reduction in the overall number of elected city councillors.

-Further changes to the way in which the city was managed came in July 2023 with the introduction of 13 new neighbourhoods across the city.
-The modernised neighbourhoods were formed through the amalgamation of the newly created electoral wards and were designed to better manage community services such as housing, waste management, the highway network, parking, or anti-social behaviour.

-The new City Centre neighbourhood incorporates 5 electoral wards: Brownlow Hill, Canning, City Centre North, City Centre South and Waterfront South.
+In July 2023, Liverpool City Council created thirteen neighbourhoods across the city, with a new city centre neighbourhood incorporating 5 electoral wards: Brownlow Hill, Canning, City Centre North, City Centre South and Waterfront South.
 Combined, they have a total population of 36,770.